Enkhgerel Byambadorj

 When I was five, my mother took me to a contortion class, where I began an eleven-year journey of bending and twisting my body into art.

 Growing up with two older brothers, I was always drawn to computers and cameras.
 They played PC games regularly and explored Photoshop, which sparked my fascination.
-I was mesmerized by the magic of digital transformation—changing outfits, creating dreamlike visuals.
-At age 8, I began to study Photoshop.
+I was mesmerized by the magic of digital transformation like changing outfits, creating dreamlike visuals on Photoshop at the age of 8.

 Life took a difficult turn with my mother’s passing, and I had to step away from contortion.
 However, my passion for visual storytelling never wavered.
 I pursued high school in Japan, where I learnt discipline.
 After my graduation I went to Seattle, where I pursued an art degree, learning new skills in Photoshop, InDesign, Illustrator, oil painting, 3D design, drawing, and most importantly, photography.
 By the time I graduated, I had worked as a layout editor for a literary art magazine, sold photographs to my college, designed a three-foot-tall sculpture, collaborated on books and magazines, and won several district awards and scholarships.

-Through it all, I have learned the language of art in its many forms—computers, photography, food, contortion, design, sculpture, drawing, and videography.
+Through it all, I have learned the language of art in its many forms; design program, photography, food, contortion, design, sculpture, drawing, and videography.
 Every step, every struggle, has deepened my love for creativity.
-And for that, I am grateful

 Contact